 Assistant Race Director, Registrar/Treasurer, runner, duathlete: Matt Lewis.
 Matt takes care of all registration issues and pays the bills.
 He’s a one-man, back-office, number-crunching machine, and was part of the troika in past years with Greg and Eric that got P2P off the ground with such great success.
 And if you’re begging and pleading to get into the race after it’s closed because you think you’re fast enough for the Olympics, he’s the man to talk to.
 Real job: Managing Director at New Oak Capital LLC.

 Sponsor, Swag and Finish Line Poobah (a/k/a Mrs. Poobah), tennis player, yoga nut, and 2010 P2P finisher: Jane Turkewitz.
 Jane handles all sponsor relations and race swag, and sets up the finish line.
 She also puts up with the Race Director babbling about too many details to count.
-Real job: Resume services and recruiting in the media and entertainment field.
+Real job: Founder and President of .comRecruiting.

 Parking Poobah, runner: Joe Tait.
 With the race rapidly growing in popularity, we needed someone to deal with the influx of people, many of whom will drive.
 Joe’s got the job of figuring out where to put all the cars, and getting runners to the start line as efficiently as possible.
 Real job: Banker at Morgan Keegan.

 Chief Technology Poobah, runner: Penny Shima Glanz.
 Thank goodness for Penny, as web site maintenance is not exactly the long suit of the founder.
 She also volunteered, just seconds before the P2P 2010 start, to run the course as sweeper when our sweeper-volunteer was caught in traffic.
 She reprised that role in 2011.
 Volunteers like this are tough to find.
 Real job: Technology Consultant, PennyWise Consulting.